Gongameros/UserChat/README.md

 # UserChat
-The chat app with login and registration forms created with C++ and SQL The login and registration forms serve as the gateway for users to access the app's features
+The chat app with login and registration forms created with C++ and SQL.
+The login and registration forms serve as the gateway for users to access the app's features.

 A notable aspect of this project is that all executables were built by me.
 ***To start the app you need to connect database form.***